Find out what to expect physically, mentally and emotionally throughout the microblading healing process. We brake it down for you – day by day.

-Trends may come and trends may go, but it seems that microblading eyebrows is here to stay.
-There are a lot of fans of this treatment.
+Trends may come and go, but it seems that microblading eyebrows is here to stay.
+There are many fans of this treatment.
 Women around the world are crazy about microbladed brows because they look natural and chic.
 However, the result is not seen immediately after the treatment.
-In order to achieve the final look, you must go through the healing process.
-Microblading healing process can be very physically and emotionally demanding.
-It is better to get yourself informed and prepared for microblading healing.
-That way, you will know what to expect and you will deal with it more easily.
+In order to achieve the final look, you must go through the healing process, following all prescribed aftercare instructions as closely as possible.

+The microblading healing process can be very demanding, physically and emotionally.
+It is better to get yourself informed and prepared for microblading healing before booking an appointment so you know what to expect – you’ll deal with it more easily.
 It is also vital to know how to treat the microbladed area during the healing process and avoid any complications.

 Want to find out more about microblading?
 Follow the links:

 Keep on reading to learn about the stages of the healing process, and what to expect every day during recovery.
 Also, find tips on how to treat your freshly microbladed brows.